 Qualifying for Premier Plus based on your overseas equivalent degree class does not determine or guarantee what bursary rate you would be eligible for.
 The decision on what bursary amount you are eligible for sits with the school(s) or university leading your training.

-Premier Plus is designed to support the best candidates who want to teach secondary maths, physics, chemistry, languages, computing or D&T
+Premier Plus is designed to support the best candidates who want to teach secondary biology, geography, maths, physics, chemistry, languages or computing

-Benefit from a range of exclusive support services if you have a 2:2 or higher in a Premier Plus subject – all subjects also offer tax-free bursaries to eligible candidates
+Benefit from a range of exclusive support services if you have a 2:2 or higher and want to teach in a Premier Plus subject – all subjects also offer tax-free bursaries to eligible candidates

 The support I received was fantastic!
 I had a huge amount of encouragement, feedback on my application and help with my interviews.
 I wouldn’t have got this far without registering.Sheila Garton, maths trainee